natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

 Module telnetlib
 ----------------

 Module telnetlib is part of standard Python library.
-This is the telnet client implementation.
+This is telnet client implementation.

 .. note::

     It is also possible to connect via telnet using pexpect.
 Plus of telnetlib is that this module is part of standard Python library.

 Telnetlib resembles pexpect but has several differences.
-The most notable difference is that telnetlib requires the transfer of a byte string, rather than normal one.
+The most notable difference is that telnetlib requires a transfer of a byte string, rather than normal one.

-The connection is performed as follows:
+Connection is performed as follows:

 .. code:: python